 What is in water?

-Not one drop of the water we consume every day is comprised exclusively of hydrogen and oxygen molecules.
-Water is the most powerful solvent in the world and contains sediments, minerals, impurities, microorganisms and many other contaminants.
+All water we consume every day has other contaminants in it.
+This is because water is the most powerful solvent in the world and contains sediments, minerals, impurities, microorganisms and many other contaminants.
 Some of these substances may be present in only trace amounts and don’t necessarily have negative health effects.
 However, there are many contaminants that are very undesirable and can affect our health.

 Water treatment, or conditioning, is the processing of water by any means, to modify, enhance or improve its quality, or to meet a specific water quality need, desire, or set of standards.
 Water treatment involves disinfecting and purifying untreated ground and surface water.
-Water quality is important for health and it is good for appliances, too
+Water quality is important for health and it is good for household appliances as well.

 Is softened water corrosive?